Skip to main content

 Written by Hebe Neate-Clegg

-Updated over a week ago
+Updated this week

 How do I create a new recall automation workflow?

-πŸ“ Please note: This article is a step-by-step guide on creating a recall workflow.
+๐Ÿ“ Please note: This article is a step-by-step guide on creating a recall workflow.
 First, you will need to enable recall automation - read our detailed guide on doing so here.

 To send recalls manually, you will need to: